amitkaushik8368/MyFirstProject/README.md

 # JavaPrograms
-This repository will contain all my java programs
+This repository contains all my practice java programs